mogoson/MGS.SkinnedMesh/Assets/MGS-FlexibleHose/Readme.txt

 --------------------------------------------------------------------------
   [Usage]
-    Create an empty gameobject and attach the hose component BezierHose or AnchorHose to it.
+    Create an empty gameobject and attach the hose component BezierHose or HermiteHose to it.

     If BezierHose attached, drag the green sphere to change tangent and drag the blue sphere to change it's position.

-    if AnchorHose attached, drag the blue sphere to change it's position, press the ALT key and click the green sphere to add anchor, press the SHIFT key and click the red sphere to remove anchor if you want.
+    if HermiteHose attached, drag the blue sphere to change it's position, press the ALT key and click the green sphere to add anchor, press the SHIFT key and click the red sphere to remove anchor if you want.
 --------------------------------------------------------------------------